solter/pyTutorial/README.md

 #### Interactive console
 Similar to how bash commands were preceded by a `$`, in the interactive console in python precedes each command with a `>>>`.
-To launch the interactive console, open a terminal and launch 'python3'.
+To launch the interactive console, open a terminal and run 'python3'.
 Try running the following commands:
 ```Python
 >>> print('Hello World')